phil-reliant/reliant/wp-content/plugins/filebird/readme.txt

 == COMPATIBLE WITH ==

+FileBird has been developed to be **compatible with the most popular WordPress page builders, themes and plugins**

+**PAGE BUILDERS**

-* Elementor – Top #1 WordPress page builder.
+* Elementor – Top #1 WordPress page builder

-* Beaver Builder – One of the popular page builder plugins for WordPress.
+* Beaver Builder – One of the popular page builder plugins for WordPress

-* Visual Composer Page Builder.
+* Visual Composer Page Builder

-* Divi Theme from ElegantThemes (PRO).

-* Divi Builder plugin from ElegantThemes (PRO).
+* Divi Builder plugin from ElegantThemes (PRO)

-* WPBakery Page Builder - Top #1 page builder selling on CodeCanyon.
-(PRO)
+* WPBakery Page Builder – Top #1 page builder selling on CodeCanyon (PRO)
+* Brizy – Fast and easy page builder (PRO)
+* Thrive Architect - Fastest, Truly Visual ​WordPress Page Builder (PRO)
+* And a lot more +++

+**THEMES**

+* Avada – Top #1 WordPress selling Theme of all time
+* Divi - Theme from ElegantThemes (PRO)
+* Enfold – The user friendliest WordPress Theme ever made
+* Uncode – The highly anticipated Frontend Editor
+* Jupiter - Elementor Multi-Purpose Theme
+* Flatsome – Best selling WooCommerce Theme
+* Salient - Responsive Multi-Purpose Theme
+* And a lot more +++

+**PLUGINS**

-* WPML - Best WP plugin to translate and display your website in any languages.
+* WPML – Best WP plugin to translate and display your website in any languages.

-* Polylang - A plugin allows you to create a bilingual or multilingual WordPress site.
+* Polylang – A plugin allows you to create a bilingual or multilingual WordPress site.

-* Gutenberg - New editor Gutenberg from WordPress 5.0.
+* Gutenberg – New editor Gutenberg from WordPress 5.0.

-* Classic Editor - Old WordPress editor to display tree view folders.
+* Classic Editor – Old WordPress editor to display tree view folders.

-* Most of 3rd party themes or plugins.
+* Slider Revolution – Best selling WordPress Responsive plugin
+* EWWW Image Optimizer
+* FooGallery Image Gallery – Responsive Photo Gallery
+* Smush - Compress, Image Optimizer, Lazy Load, WebP Images
+* And a lot more +++

 == HOW IT WORKS ==
 Are you a WordPress website administrator?